 He worked round the clock.
 This had an effect on his health, and he fell ill on the second day.

-Saatvik felt terrible for his father, but he simply was not cut out for pottery.
+Saatvik felt terrible for his father, but he was not cut out for pottery.

 Seeing her father depressed and not able to recover because of anxiety, Satyavati took the onus.
 She started creating flower vases.
-Saatvik, too helped her by sourcing mud and colors.
-Mother took potter’s care.
+Saatvik, too, helped her by sourcing mud and colours.
+Mother took Potter’s care.

 On the seventh day, Minister Dhanush arrived to collect the flower vases.
-Satyavati and Saatvik helped royal servant load flower vases on the horse cart.
+Satyavati and Saatvik helped the royal servant load the flower vases on the horse cart.
 Minister Dhanush thanked Saatvik and appreciated him.
 Saatvik accepted the appreciation and said his sister Satyavati deserved it as she made them; he only helped her.
-Minister Dhanush congratulated potter for having children like Satyavati and Saatvik.
-Potter realized his mistake and trained Satyavati without any inhibitions.
+Minister Dhanush congratulated the potter for having children like Satyavati and Saatvik.
+The potter realized his mistake and trained Satyavati without any inhibitions.

 Happy Reading!